patrickpr/trapdirector/docs/02-traps.md

 ![add-from-trap-2](img/add-from-trap-2.jpg)

-* 1 : enter OID here to manually add bojects
+* 1 : enter OID here to manually add objects
 * 2 : Shortcuts $N$ that will be used in rules
 * 3 : Value sent by the trap selected earlier
 * 4 : Type of trap as described in MIB